High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Introduction

 which is achieved when $s > (d+1)(k-m+\frac{1}{2})+m+\frac{1}{2}$.
 This maximal rate is the same as the rate attained by piecewise polynomials of degree $k$ in dimension $d=1$, and is significantly higher than the maximal rate obtained in \cite{petrushev1998approximation} in this case.
 In particular, this shows that regardless of the dimension $d$, for smooth enough functions $f$ (here the necessary amount of smoothness depends upon $d$), neural networks of the form \eqref{ridge-superposition} attain approximation rates which match the best possible rates in one dimension.
-As far as we know, these are the first results which push the approximation rates of shallow networks significantly past $O(n^{-\frac{1}{2}})$ regardless of the smoothness assumptions made on $f$.
-In addition, high-order approximation rates for deeper networks have been studied in \cite{yarotsky2017error,yarotsky2018optimal,yarotsky2020phase}, however these results sometimes involve architectures which depend on the desired accuracy or even the function to be approximated.
-A theory of approximation by deeper networks in one dimension has also been developed in \cite{daubechies2019nonlinear}.
-In contrast, our results apply already to shallow networks and show that high order approximation rates can be obtained for a class of sufficiently smooth functions even in high dimensions.

-Let us compare this result with the approximation properties of the finite element method \cite{brenner2007mathematical} and the sparse grid method \cite{bungartz2004sparse}.
-Like ReLU$^k$-networks, both of these of methods approximate a given $f$ by a piecewise polynomial functions.
-It has been shown in \cite{lin2014lower} that interpolants of a function $f$ on a quasi-uniform finite element grid using piecewise polynomials of degree $k$ satisfy

-where $n$ is the number of degrees of freedom, provided that $f$ is not itself a piecewise polynomial function.
-In particular, this bound applies to arbitrarily smooth functions which are not piecewise polynomials, such as Gaussians.
-The same bound also holds for non-linear approximation by wavelets \cite{devore1998nonlinear,daubechies1992ten}.
-Comparing with \eqref{best-rate-polynomials}, we see that the rate for ReLU$^k$ networks is better by a power of $d$, overcoming the curse of dimensionality, at least for sufficiently smooth functions.
-This is despite the fact that ReLU$^k$ networks also represent piecewise polynomial functions.
-In addition, as shown in \cite{CiCP-28-1707}, ReLU$^k$ networks overcome the difficulty of constructing conforming finite element spaces of high degree in high dimension, which is only known to be possible in special cases and requires polynomials of high degree \cite{lai2007spline,vzenivsek1970interpolation,argyris1968tuba,bramble1970triangular}.